ga-wdi-lessons/js-events-callbacks/readme.md

 ## You Do: What Is An Event?
 (5 minutes / 0:10)

-But first, a question for you: **What is an event?** Spend two minutes doing the following tasks.
+But first, a question for you: **What is an event (on a webpage)?** Spend two minutes doing the following tasks.
 You are encouraged to discuss your findings with a partner during the exercise.

 1. Come up with your own definition without looking at any other sources.
 Don't worry about getting it right -- what do you **think** an event is?
 2. Now, find (i.e., Google) some documentation on Javascript events.
 Does that information match your definition?
 How would you change it?